 In 2010 the group was invited to exhibit along side The Bed-In event hosted by the Bluecoat as part of the John Lennon tribute season held to celebrate his 70th birthday of October 9th and to commemorate his death on December 9th 1980.
 The group created a wall hanging using stitch and collage that represented all of their dreams of peace and hopes for the future.

 In 2012 as part of the Liverpool Biennial International Art Festival the group exhibited in two venues at the Baltic Creative Campus exploring the theme of “Hospitality”.
 21 members of the group and 2 invited artists from abroad created work that was wall mounted and free-standing and installations.
-It was a collaborative project that linked 3 or 4 individuals working together to produce a series of pieces of work.
+It was a collaborative project that linked 3 or 4 individuals working together to produce a series of works.

 In 2014 as part of the Liverpool Biennial International Art Festival the group exhibited at the Liverpool Academy of Arts.
 The chosen theme was ‘Drawing the Line’ and each artist developed new work for the exhibition.
 Some looked into journeys, maps, tracks, observations, others more varied interests such as yoga poses, energy paths, memory and the passage of time, interweaving lives and landscapes.